Anders47/poe-wishlist-bot/README.md

 Match incoming items against a user-defined wish list

-Notify via a dedicated Discord channel
+Notify via a dedicated Discord channel or DMs

-## Future goals
+## Future goals (see TODO file as well for this)

-???
+Other items (Transfigured gems, specific (influenced) item bases etc.)
+Total overview over found uniques in a private league

 ## Buildstack